 Contemplate and reflect upon knowledge, and you shall become a benefactor to others.
-When you conquer the five passions (lust, anger, greed, attachment, ego), then you shall become pure and pious like a sacred shrine of pilgrimage.
+When you conquer the five vices (lust, anger, greed, attachment, ego), then you shall become pious like a dweller at the sacred shrine of pilgrimage.

 A renowned English writer, W.H.
-McLeod, who studied the Sikh Scriptures, wrote “The world is poorer for its ignorance of the Sikh Scriptures.
-Although it is doubtless true that translation can rarely recapture the charm of a choice original, it is equally true that competence is always attainable and that a skilled translator who senses the power of the original Punjabi will occasionally reproduce its spirit and beauty as its literal meaning.
+McLeod, who studied the Sikh Scriptures, eloquently observed, “The world is poorer for its ignorance of the Sikh Scriptures.
+Although it is doubtlessly true that translation can rarely recapture the charm of a choice original, it is equally true that competence is always attainable and that a skilled translator who senses the power of the original Punjabi will occasionally reproduce its spirit and beauty as its literal meaning.
 Already there are promising beginnings.
 We must hope that they prosper”.
 Attaining competence while reproducing the Gurbani spirit and at the same time avoiding excessive dependence on literal translation, is admittedly a herculean task that requires experience in multitude of faculties like knowledge of Punjabi, Gurmukhi Grammar, a thorough understanding of Gurbani, cited mythological stories and metaphors.
 Fortunately, with Almighty’s blessing, a dedicated group of individuals meeting and exceeding those requisites, have relentlessly devoted their time and energy for the last several years.
 We hope their commitment is ostensibly evident in the finished product.